jsr606/EUROPROTO/SoundDays_MPlab/build_instructions/README.md

 mount the ICs in the IC sockets.
 NB: mind the orientation of the chips, and be careful not to mix up the DAC and the opamp
 ![](photos/step11.png)

+that's it! you're done :) now we need to add a faceplate and program it